 - Make activities engaging.
 Preschoolers need opportunities to learn through sensory activities.
 Incorporate activities with touch, smell, sound, and even taste.
 Sometimes messy means fun too!

-Make sure the right people are in the room.
+Make sure the right people are in the room of your preschool environment.

 - People at check-in.
 Volunteers at check-in can make the drop-off experience smooth and reassuring for anxious preschoolers.
 A simple but important question to ask is if these volunteers have a smile.
 For many families, it can be a struggle to get out the door.
 That’s why check-in volunteers should smile at families and let them know they’re welcome as they are.